Western Australia delivers key seats for Labor

 At the outset, there were three seats identified as possible gains for the Labor Party in a state where it had a comically terrible record going back to the times of Bob Hawke: its best chance was Swan, held on a tight margin (3.2%), and losing Steve Irons, its Liberal MP of 15 years.
-If they couldn’t manage that, the thinking went, they were screwed.
+If it couldn’t manage that, the thinking went, it was screwed.

 Sign up for a FREE 21-day trial and get Crikey straight to your inbox

+Porter was returning to his law practice, one of a series of high-profile WA Libs who weren’t available to the party this time around — Julie Bishop and Mathias Cormann also denied the party their talents at fundraising and name recognition.

-Then there was Hasluck, the real test, the outer reaches of their ambitions; if Labor could pry this seat away from popular local member and Indigenous Affairs Minister Ken Wyatt (on a fairly safe 5.9% margin), it would be a great night for them in the west.
+Then there was Hasluck, the real test, the outer reaches of its ambitions.
+If Labor could pry this seat away from popular local member and Indigenous Affairs Minister Ken Wyatt (on a fairly safe 5.9% margin) it would be a great night for it in the west.

-They took all of them, at a canter, and it didn’t stop there.
+It took all of them, at a canter, and it didn’t stop there.
 The statewide swing of a touch under 10% suddenly brought seats that not even the most optimistic Labor people were talking about.
-They took Tagney, formerly held by Scott Morrison’s right-hand man Ben Morton, with a 12.5% swing.
+It took Tagney, formerly held by Scott Morrison’s right-hand man Ben Morton, with a 12.5% swing.
 At the time of writing, Moore is in serious trouble for the Liberals.

-As a rancid cherry on the WA Liberals’ absent cake, the teal revolution that had shuddered the party to rubble over the east had a front here too: Curtin — under former deputy leader Julie Bishop, for years this affluent electorate was about as safe a seat as the Liberals had.
+As a rancid cherry on the WA Liberals’ absent cake, the teal revolution that had shuddered the party to rubble over the east had a front here too: the affluent electorate of Curtin under former deputy leader Bishop was for years about as safe a seat as the Liberals had.
 Independent Kate Chaney, up against Bishop’s more outwardly conservative successor, parlayed a strong local campaign into a huge swing.

 Leave a comment